Code-Institute-Submissions/first-milestone-project-10/README.md

 ## Deployment

-The site is hosted on Github pages at this href="https://stiofaneimeid.github.io/first-milestone-project/" target="_blank">address</a>.
+The site is hosted on Github pages at this [address](https://stiofaneimeid.github.io/first-milestone-project/ "git repo").
 Originally designed using Cloud9's workspace feature, a git remote was set up in the Cloud9 workspace and updates pushed to the Github repository.

 How to run code locally?
 “To run the code locally, clone this repository directly in to an editor by pasting git clone … into the terminal.
 To remove the repository, type “git remote rm origin” in to the terminal.